SECTION 4521.110 REQUIREMENTS FOR GROUP CONTRACTS, EVIDENCES OF COVERAGE AND INDIVIDUAL CONTRACTS

 s) Coordination of Benefits

-1) HMOs are permitted, but not required, to adopt coordination of benefits provisions for group contracts, evidence of coverage, or individual contracts to avoid overinsurance and to provide for the orderly payment of claims when a person is covered by two or more group health insurance or health care plans.
+1) HMOs are permitted, but not required, to adopt coordination of benefits provisions to avoid over insurance and to provide for the orderly payment of claims when a person is covered by two or more group health insurance or health care plans.

 2) If an HMO adopts coordination of benefits, the provision must be consistent with the coordination of benefits requirements set forth in 50 Ill.
 Adm.
 Code 2009.